 The conditions for your submission are simple.

 Entries may be emailed to us at email@example.com.
-Please indicate “SIA’s Murder Mystery Short Stories Contest” in the Headline.
+Please indicate “SIA’s Mythic March Short Stories Contest” in the Headline.
 Entries must include your name, a title, as well as a word count.
-Please include pdf or doc attachment and title the document with your author name.
+Please include pdf or doc attachment and title the document with your short story title and author name.

 You may submit as many entries as you wish.
 Double or triple your chances!